THE PROPHECY

 Add 69 weeks of prophetic years of 360 days (or 69 x 7 x 360) = 173,880 days."

-Returning to Daniel's prophecy, this means that there now remains just one week (7 years), that is yet to be fulfilled.
-As it turns out, that was due to the Church age.
-Now, in the Old Testament, the mystery of the Church and its day on earth (from the cross of Christ until right now, today), was not revealed.
+Returning to Daniel's prophecy, this means there now remains just one week (7 years), yet to be fulfilled.
+As it turns out, that is due to the Church age.
+The mystery of the Church and its day on earth (from the cross of Christ until now), is not revealed in the Old Testament.
 In fact, the Church is not found in the Old Testament at all.
-It is the New Testament scriptures that reveal the Church.
-There, the careful study of its many prophetic passages bring us to the conclusion that the Church Age falls between Daniel's 69th and 70th week.
+It is in the New Testament scriptures that the Church is revealed.
+There, the study of its prophetic passages brings us to the conclusion that the Church Age falls between Daniel's 69th and 70th week.

-So, when Messiah was cut off at the cross, Daniel's prophetic seventy weeks clock stopped.
-And its final week ... its 70th week ... stands in the wings awaiting its time to be fulfilled.
-When the Rapture of the Church occurs (I Thess.
-4:16-18), that amazing event will bring the Church Age to a close and commence Daniel's 70th week.
-Then, once more, the prophetic clock of Daniel's 70 weeks will begin to tick down ... ticking off the final 7 years of Earth's Gentile history.
-It is called The Tribulation Period.
-Christ Jesus' detailed account of those coming days are given to us in Revelation 6-18.
-When those seven years are over, all of Daniel's prophecy of the 70 years will have been fulfilled to the letter.
+When Israel's Messiah was cut off at the cross, Daniel's prophetic seventy weeks stopped their count down.
+And its final week ... its 70th week ... now stands in the wings awaiting it's time to yet be fulfilled.
+When the Rapture of the Church occurs (I Thes.
+4:16-18), that event will bring the Church Age to a close and Daniel's seventy weeks will once again commence ... ticking off the last 7 years of Earth's Gentile history.
+Theologically, it is called The Tribulation Period.
+Christ Jesus' detailed account of those final days is given to us in Revelation 6-18.
+When they are completed, all of Daniel's prophecy of the seventy years will have been fulfilled to the letter.

 Other references to the 7-year Tribulation period come from several scriptures that mention its two 3 1/2 year segments.
 The last 3 1/2 years is called the Great Tribulation.
 Here is a list of these scriptures.